International Chair of Creative Writing

-The position also encompasses a new scholarship programme, ‘Global Voices’, that will nurture the next generation of international talent.
-The inaugural year has been fully-funded by one generous philanthropist who has a passion for championing global voices and supporting emerging new writers.
+The position also encompasses a new scholarship programme, ‘Global Voices’, that is nurturing the next generation of international talent.
+The inaugural year has been fully funded by one generous philanthropist who has a passion for championing global voices and supporting emerging new writers.

-Tsitsi will also meet with the first intake of ‘Global Voices’ scholars who have begun their studies at UEA, as well as with students from East Norfolk Sixth Form College who are participating in a nature writing programme at RSPB Strumpshaw Fen, and take part in an event with editor, critic and broadcaster Ellah Allfrey at the National Centre for Writing in Norwich.
+Tsitsi also met with the first intake of ‘Global Voices’ scholars who have begun their studies at UEA, as well as with students from East Norfolk Sixth Form College who participated in a nature writing programme at RSPB Strumpshaw Fen, and took part in an event with editor, critic and broadcaster Ellah Allfrey at the National Centre for Writing in Norwich.

 Up to ten ‘Global Voices’ scholarship students from the continent of Africa will study for a Creative Writing MA at UEA as part of UEA’s International Chair of Creative Writing programme over the next several years.
 The scholarships are awarded to applicants wishing to study for an MA in Creative Writing Prose Fiction, Biography and Creative Non-Fiction, Scriptwriting or Poetry in the School of Literature, Drama, and Creative Writing.
 The Scholarships reflect UEA’s belief that contemporary writing is without borders, boundaries and prejudices, and our vision is to help emerging writers from around the globe tell important stories – stories that may change the world.

-UEA will be working with Tsitsi on events, classes and workshops across the African continent in 2022.
+UEA is working with Tsitsi on events, classes and workshops across the African continent in 2022.
 The programming will complement her work at the Institute of Creative Arts for Progress in Africa, which she founded to foster creativity and change in society.

 This position enables me to continue to pursue my long-time passion of raising awareness concerning the importance of creative writing in society in southern Africa.
 It is a welcome opportunity for me and emerging African writers to connect with the highly distinguished UEA programme in Creative Writing.